Bossen komen en gaan

 Ten thousand years ago the last ice-age was over and our area was getting considerably warmer and wetter.
-The barren plains became overgrown.
-On the boulder clay ridges of the Hondsrug area dense forests developed consisting of Linden, Oak and Beech.
-The bottomlands were covered by swamp forests of mainly Alder, Hazel and Birch.
+The barren plains became overgrown, first with shrubs, then with forests.
+On the boulder clay ridges of the Hondsrug area dense forests developed, consisting of Linden, Oak and Beech.
+The swampy bottomlands along the brooks were covered by forests of mainly Alder, Hazel and Birch.
 The Hondsrug area would have been an impenetrable jungle if humans had not appeared on the scene….

 The impact of farming